Publishing Guide

 This ratio compares the total profit your algorithm generated to the largest peak-to-trough decline (maximum drawdown) it experienced during the backtest period.

-In simple terms: If your algorithm's worst dip was $1,000, it must have earned at least $1,500 in total profit.
+In simple terms: If your algorithm's worst dip was $1,000, it must have earned more than $1,000 in total profit.
 The higher this ratio, the more resilient your strategy is.

 Total Number of Trades